PSPDFKit/react-native/README.md

 ![Run Script Phase](screenshots/run-script-phase.png)
 13. Add a PDF by drag and dropping it into your Xcode project (Select "Create groups" and add to target "YourApp").
 This will add the document to the "Copy Bundle Resources" build phase:
 ![Adding PDF](screenshots/adding-pdf.png)
-14. Replace the default component from `App.js` with a simple touch area to present the bundled PDF:
+14. Replace the default component from `App.js` with a simple touch area to present the bundled PDF.
+(Note that you can also use a [Native UI Component](#native-ui-component) to show a PDF.)

 ```javascript
 import React, { Component } from 'react';